 A groundswell of popularity and diminishing fear of marijuana has societies around the world slowly welcoming use of the plant back into the mainstream.
 Barriers to legal access are falling across the United States, and several countries have fully legalized it, including Canada and Uruguay.

-Even the Chinese government responded to the shifting views of cannabis, making exemptions on strict laws against marijuana that have been in place since 1985.
+Even the Chinese government has responded to the shifting views of cannabis, making exemptions on strict laws against marijuana that have been in place since 1985.
 On May 9, The New York Times ran an article titled “China Cashes in On The Cannabis Boom.”
 The country produced half of the world’s hemp last year, The Economist reported, though Xinjiang, where the Jirzankal cemetery is located, is not one of the two provinces with special permission to produce the plant.

 “Modern perspectives on cannabis vary tremendously cross-culturally, but it is clear that the plant has a long history of human use, medicinally, ritually and recreationally over countless millennia,” Spengler told The New York Times.